 The Futsal event is scheduled in February and two MLS Generation adidas Cup events over Thanksgiving and Easter weekends.

 The training phase is $375 for each player.
 Event costs for away competitions will be determined depending on the event.
 Only players selected to participate in events will have to pay these event costs.

 Please refer to the program overview for more information.

 ADCs are locations throughout the MSP area that are set up to run Pre-Development Academy programming.
 These are split into ADC-Advanced Placement and ADC-Metro locations.
 Each runs on a similar curriculum and has training/competition elements.

 The ADCs were developed to include more players and give more players an opportunity to train with MNUFC.
 The locations are spread throughout the MSP area so players can choose a day/location that works best with their current club schedule.

-Players will be evaluated through a trial process.
-40 2007s and 40 2008s will be placed in the ADC-AP group, which trains at the MNUFC Training Facilities in Blaine.
-The ADC-Metro groups will be for all other players 2007–2009.
-These groups have various locations throughout the MSP area.
+Players will be evaluated through a trial process, with all players being placed into an Academy Development Centers (ADC).
+Forty 2008s and 40 2009s will be placed in the ADC-AP group, which trains at the MNUFC Training Facilities in Blaine.
+AP stands for Advanced Placement.

 Players who are not originally placed in the ADC-AP group still have the chance to be moved up to be tested or permanently move up into the ADC-AP group.

 MNUFC Academy Staff will be leading the program with the help of MNUFC Youth Programs Staff.